 If adjusting lights or eye glasses don't help, you may need surgery to remove and replace the lens.
 Cataract surgery is safe and effective and is done as outpatient and is paid for by Medicare.

 Glaucoma is a group of disorders which lead to damage of the optic nerve and diminished vision.
 High pressure inside the eye damages the optic nerve which is how light signals get to your brain so you can see.
-It usually involves both eyes, but it can affect just one.
+It usually involves both eyes, but it can be just one.

 The NEI states that glaucoma is a common cause of blindness in the United States, especially for individuals over the age of 60.
 It is more common in African Americans after age 40 and Mexican Americans after age 60.
 Risk factors for glaucoma include: